Linting Standards and Guidelines

 All pull requests must:

-- Pass with no new warnings
+- Pass

-golangci-lint run - Have code formatted with
+golangci-lint runwith no new warnings - Have code formatted with

 gofumpt - Have imports organized with